How Does Heart Disease Happen?

 Sometimes, the inner membrane which separates the heart's valves and chambers (the endocardium) can be infected, in a condition called Endocarditis.
 Endocarditis has very common symptoms: Fever, night sweats, and chills - so it's often missed or attributed to another problem.
 Individuals who suffer from the condition might also have a persistent cough, develop a heart murmur (or have a change in a heart murmur they already have), or feel short of breath.
 Complications can include heart valve damage, which might lead to arrhythmia (problems with the rhythm of heartbeats) and even heart failure.

 Treatment will usually require a high dose of intravenous antibiotics for 2 to 6 weeks.
 The doses tend to be administered in the hospital, at least for the first week, so the patient can be under observation and a doctor can make sure treatment is working.
-Some people will need surgery to replace the infected heart valve, particularly if there happen to be complications.
+Some people will need surgery to replace the infected heart valve, particularly if there happens to be complications.

 Valve-Related Heart Disease

-Heart valve disease may develop either before birth (congenitally), or throughout an individual's lifetime.
+Heart valve disease may develop either before birth (congenitally) or throughout an individual's lifetime.
 Sometimes, it might even happen for unknown causes.
 Congenital valve disease tends to affect the pulmonic or aortic valve.
 The valve could be the wrong size, have leaflets which don't attach correctly, or simply have malformed leaflets altogether.

 Another kind of valve-related disease is bicuspid aortic valve disease - a valve disease which affects the aortic valves.
 A bicuspid aortic valve only has two cusps or leaflets, instead of the three, as is usual.
 Without the third, the valve might be leaky (failing to close tightly) or stiff (failing to open or close correctly).
 Acquired valve disease happens when a problem develops in valves which were normal once.
 These might involve structural changes in the valve due to infections or diseases, including endocarditis and rheumatic fever.